boutproject/BOUT-dev/manual/sphinx/users.rst

 Assuming these examples work (which they should), looking through the scripts and code may give you an idea of how BOUT++ works.
-More information on setting up and running BOUT++ is given in section [sec:running], and details of analysing the results using IDL are given in section [sec:output].
+More information on setting up and running BOUT++ is given in :ref:`sec-running`, and details of analysing the results using IDL are given in :ref:`sec-output`.

 Alternatively, one can run BOUT++ with the python wrapper ``bout_runners`` , as explained in section [sec:bout\_runners].
 Examples